morningconsult/docker-credential-vault-login/README.md

 * **[VAULT_CLIENT_KEY](https://www.vaultproject.io/docs/commands/index.html#vault_client_key)**

 Once you've set these environmental variables, your Docker daemon will automatically look up the credentials in Vault at the path specified in the `vault_secret_path` field of your `config.json` file and use them to authenticate against your Docker registries.

+### Error Logs

+All error logs will be output to `~/.docker-credential-vault-login/log/vault-login.log` by default.
+If you wish to store logs in a different directory, you can specify the desired directory with the `DOCKER_CREDS_CACHE_DIR` environmental variable.